AkshaY2039/Device-Drivers/README.md

 	*	Types of Device Drivers
 	*	File Systems and How Hard disk is divided?
 	*	BOOT FILE
-1. Write a c program and attach to kernel.
+1. Write a Kernel Module and attach to Kernel.

 ##	Lab 03 :  - 20190129
 1. Write a keyboard sniffer / keylogger kernel module.